ViscousTests/website/content/docs/mind/standard-of-thought.md

-# What standard of thought should be expect from people?
+# What standard of thought should we expect from people?

 I recently read *What's Our Problem* by Tim Urban, where he makes the case that many of our current societal divisions are caused by more primitive parts of our